DataDog/apps/docs/en/design-guidelines.md

 * **Keep the experience within the widget tile as simple as possible.** Don’t display multiple views or complex progressively disclosed components within the tile.
 * **Avoid displaying overlays like modals, popovers, and toasts in the widget with the exception of tooltips or simple select menus.** If you need to confirm an action, use an inline confirmation rather than a toast.
 * **If a task requires more than a click of a button to resolve, push the user to a ui-extension modal or sidebar to resolve the task.**
-* **Widgets should be responsive with no horizontal scrolling and the most important information above the fold.** By default, UI-extension widgets have a ratio of 2x1 and will take up a third of the board.
+* **Widgets should be responsive with no horizontal scrolling and the most important information above the fold.** Out of the box Datadog Dashboard widgets have a ratio of 2x1 and will take up a third of the board.
 The widget can be resized to take up the full width of the board or at a minimum 1/6th the board.
 The extension must resize to fit these varying horizontal widths.
 * **Clicks that trigger actions within the tile should give the user proper feedback.** Display a time series tooltip when a user clicks into a graph.

 ## Visual Design <a name="visual_design"></a>

-### Typography*
-* Only emphasize the most important information.
-Too much competing information can make it difficult to scan the page.
-* **Minimize the number of typefaces you use.** Mixing too many distinct typefaces can make your app seem fragmented and sloppy.
-* Keep button text readable and short.
-Don’t use expressive fonts as button text, including display, handwritten, and script styles.
-Copy should be specific but to the point.
-* Don’t use serif fonts.
-Only use sans-serif.

-### Logos*
+### Accessibility
-* **Widget logos should be high quality.** Logos should be svgs with a dimension of 128px x 128px.
-* **Add a darkmode and lightmode logo via the repository.** The darkmode logo should be white and the lightmode logo should be in color.
-View other dark mode guidelines [here](#darkmode).
+We recommend your app makes as best an effort as possible to comply with  WCAG 2.1 AA standards.
+View the latest published standards regarding [perceivability](https://www.w3.org/WAI/WCAG21/quickref/#principle1/ "perceivability"), [operability](https://www.w3.org/WAI/WCAG21/quickref/#principle2/ "operability"), and [understandability](https://www.w3.org/WAI/WCAG21/quickref/#principle3/ "understandability").

+We recommend you use the tool [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools/ "Lighthouse") to check the performance of your app.

 ### Color*
 * Color should be hierarchical.
 Important elements should stand out the most.